-So imagine the government needs $1,000,000 - they decide to issue 111 of these papers valued at $9,000 and say anyone can buy them and in return they will pay everyone that buys them 3% interest ($270) every year for 10 years and after 10 years they will buy back that paper for $10,000.
+So imagine the government needs $1,000,000 - they decide to issue 111 of these papers valued at $9,000 and say anyone can buy them and in return they'll pay everyone that buys them 3% interest ($270) every year for 10 years and after 10 years they'll buy back that paper for $10,000.

 There's a direct co-relation (relationship) between risk and rate of return on investment: the higher your risk, the higher your rate of return.

-Stocks/ Shares are considered high risk, because companies take a lot of risk and the competition on the market is high and companies actually go bankrupt no matter how big, so your rate of return is high.
+Stocks (shares) are considered high risk, because companies take a lot of risk, the competition on the market is high and companies go bankrupt no matter how big.

-At the polar end of the risk spectrum we have government bonds, which are generally considered low risk because governments are seen as reliable and unlike companies governments can always tax people to make money and meet their financial obligations.
+At the polar end of the risk spectrum we have government bonds, which are generally considered low risk because governments are seen as reliable; unlike companies governments can always tax people to make money and meet their financial obligations.

 So in an ideal world borrowing money to governments is considered the safest thing you can do as an investor because governments often pay back their debts.

-As I mentioned earlier, South Africa got downgraded to junk bond status (I don’t agree with this rating at all btw).
+As I mentioned earlier, South Africa got downgraded to junk bond status (I don’t agree with this rating at all).

-Bond ratings are basically the international/ investment community's way of evaluating a country's risk, which has many implications for you as an investor.
+Bond ratings are the investment community's way of evaluating a country's risk, which has many implications for you as an investor.

-When a country is evaluated as being junk status, it means that country is a high risk and there's a high possibility it will never pay back its debts and its government bonds so investors then demand a higher interest rate on their bonds.
+When a country is evaluated as being junk status, it means the country is a high risk and there's a high possibility it'll default (never pay back its debts and its government bonds) so investors demand a higher interest rate on their bonds.

 So next time the government issues bonds, investors will say, “No, you’re a high risk so we can no longer accept 3% interest rates, we now want 5% or 7%.”

-And because interest rates on bonds have now gone up, bank interest rates in the country will start to go up.
+And because interest rates on bonds have now gone up, bank interest rates in the country will also go up.

-Suddenly our interest rates on mortgages go up, so it’s more expensive to buy houses, and interest on borrowing money goes up and this means you owe the banks more or you just can’t pay the bank.
+Suddenly our interest rates on mortgages go up, so it’s more expensive to buy houses, and interest on borrowing money goes up, which means you owe the banks more or you just can’t pay the bank.

 This creates an overall economic problem, because people can't access credit, so they spend less on things like groceries and cars etc.

-And that means companies start losing money and they lay off people, and as people get laid off, they spend even less and eventually companies start reporting losses or profits fall.
+And that means companies start losing money and they lay off people, and as people get laid off, they spend even less and eventually companies start reporting losses and profits fall.